jupyterhub/jupyterhub/docs/source/admin/log-messages.md

 # Interpreting common log messages

-In this subsection of the documentation, you will get to understand the meaning of common log messages and how to resolve them.
-When debugging errors and outages, it is very helpful to look at the logs emitted by JupyterHub.
+When debugging errors and outages, looking at the logs emitted by JupyterHub is very helpful This page  documents some common log messages and what they mean.

 ## Failing suspected API request to not-running server

 ### Example

-When your screen displays the log message as shown below, you need not to get scared.
+Your logs might be littered with lines that might look scary

 ```
 [W 2022-03-10 17:25:19.774 JupyterHub base:1349] Failing suspected API request to not-running server: /hub/user/<user-name>/api/metrics/v1